Umar-Ashraf09/Joke-Generator/README.md

 ## Usage

-1. Clone the repository: `git clone https://github.com/your-username/joke-generator.git`
-2. Open the `index.html` file in your web browser.
+1. Open the [Joke Generator](https://umar-ashraf09.github.io/Joke-Generator/) web page.

 Feel free to customize the application or integrate it into your projects as needed.